Power changes your brain, and that’s not always a good thing

 Experiencing power changes the way you think, perceive, and relate. “[It] creates psychological distance between the powerful person and everything else,” says Batia Wiesenfeld, a management professor at New York University’s Stern School of Business.

 You’ll see this instance in many forms.
 Influential people think (and speak) more abstractly than their less powerful peers.
 They’re also more optimistic and less sensitive to risk, because when they think about something at a distance, they tend to consider it in terms of desirability rather than feasibility.
-This means that at times, they place too much emphasis on the outcome, rather than what they need to do to get there.
+This means that at times, they place too much emphasis on the outcome, rather than what needs to be done–by them or their team–to get there.
 They are more likely to develop a shortcut mentality that can lead to many problems down the line.

 Power and the two types of thinking

 Scientific literature defines power as an “asymmetric control of resources.”
-When researchers study the effects of power, they do it in one or two ways–through priming people to feel powerful (for example, by asking them to recall a situation where they felt in control), or by actually comparing participants who have more real-world power with those who don’t–for example, comparing a C-suite leader with an entry-level employee.
-Power is never static: You might feel powerful when leading a team meeting, but powerless when you’re discussing something with the CEO.
+When researchers study the effects of power, they do it in one or two ways–through priming people to feel powerful (for example, by asking them to recall a situation where they felt in control), or by actually comparing participants who have more real-world power with those who don’t, like sourcing participants who have executive experience and those who don’t.
+Power is dynamic in its own way.
+You might feel powerful when leading a team meeting, but powerless when you’re discussing something with the CEO.

-Psychologists divide our way of thinking into two categories: “high construal” and “low construal.”
+The psychological science that power creates is a matter of what cognitive science calls “levels of construal.”
+Normally, it is talked about in terms of “high” versus “low” construal.
 The former is the high-level, big-picture vision, whereas the latter is the concrete, the detailed, the how.
 Successful leaders should be able to switch between the two, as well as make connections between them.
-It’s not enough for them to recite their vision, they need to be able to illustrate why achieving that vision is essential, and explain how it’s going to happen.
+It’s not enough for them to recite their vision, they need to be able to illustrate why achieving that vision is essential, explain how it’s going to happen, and be willing to sort out the messiness of the execution when their teams need direction.

 But brain science suggests that making this switch can be a struggle.
 As University of Oregon psychologist Elliot Berkman detailed in the NeuroLeadership Journal, there are different brain systems for evaluating “why” and “how” when it comes to goals.
 The why areas relate to abstract thinking, mentalizing, and inferences about intentions.
 The how connects to concrete actions, execution, and motor control.
 When one is activated, the other goes on standby.

-Note: This article has been updated to clarify the concept of high-level and low level construal.